All4Gis/vdi-summer-school/useful-commands.md

 ### mosaic

-assuming that all images have the same projection (CRS) --and PixelResolution-- (only the same projection is needed).
+assuming that all images have the same projection (CRS).
+There is no need to have the same pixel resolution.

 e..g done for those images: